Birth of the New World: New York City

 In 1991, New York City was the first to be offered the statue.
-Tseretali proposed erecting the statue on Roosevelt Island.
-However, this plan was met with concerns of its size, as it would visually dwarf the Statue of Liberty, yet be dwarfed itself by skyscrapers of the city's skyline that sat near Roosevelt Island.
+Tsereteli proposed erecting the statue on Roosevelt Island.
+However, this plan was met with concerns of its size, as it would visually dwarf the Statue of Liberty, and would itself be dwarfed itself by the skyscrapers of the city's skyline that sat in close proximity to Roosevelt Island.
 Plans for it to be located in New York City were briefly resurrected in 1997 when then-real estate developer Donald Trump proposed that the statue be at his development of rail yards, but this was nixed by city leadership including mayor Rudy Giuliani.

 Miami Beach

 In 1992, the Miami area was offered the statue, after financier and investor Bennett S. LeBow sought to see it erected at South Pointe in Miami Beach, near the Government Cut entrance of the Port of Miami.
 Supporters argued that it had the potential to become an icon for the City of Miami.
 The sculpture attracted local criticism, including for the fact that the design included a depiction of a ship's wheel, despite the fact that this device would not supplant the use of tillers for over 250 years after Columbus's first voyage to the Americas.
 Native American activist groups also expressed concern over a statue that celebrated a man whom they regarded as a rapist and murderer.
 Plans to erect it in Miami ultimately failed due to the large costs associated with erecting the statue.